PPPPatrick0/AK-SP3000-Root-Guide/README.md

 ## TO DO LIST

 - [ ]  EN translation
+- [ ]  Crack APK whitelist
-- [ ]  Develop a universal patching method for other devices running UI version 4
+- [x]  Develop a universal patching method for other devices running UI version 4

 ## Shout-Outs!